miurahr/aqtinstall/docs/cli.rst

 .. describe:: target variant (aka target in code/help text)

     desktop, winrt, ios or android.
     When omitted, the command prints all the targets available for a host OS.
+    Note that winrt is only available on Windows, and ios is only available on Mac OS.

 .. option:: --help, -h